marcoms/make-element/readme.md

 ##### `toAttr(val)`

-Function to modify the value to store as an attribute
+Function used to modify the property value when storing into an attribute

 ##### `fromAttr(val)`

-Function to modify the value retreived initially from the attribute
+Function used to modify the attribute value if the property is initialized from the attribute

 #### `methods`